Joan Giordano biography

 Joan Giordano's studies, experience and collaborations with galleries and artists.

 Joan Giordano lives and works in Manhattan and in Upstate New York.
-Awarded a graduate fellowship to Hunter College and a BA from Wagner College, Staten Island, NY, she holds an MFA from Pratt Institute, Brooklyn, where she studied with George McNeil.
+Awarded a graduate fellowship to Hunter College and a BA from Wagner College, NY, she holds an MFA from Pratt Institute, Brooklyn, where she studied with George McNeil.
 She soon began working with Bob Blackburn at the Printmaking Workshop in Manhattan, developing large scale lithographs that she proceeded to free from the picture plane to create sculptural shapes.
+During a fellowship to Japan, she collaborated with a national treasure at the Fujimori Factory to develop unusual large scale artworks.
 In 1979 she co-founded the art school - ART Lab at Snug Harbor Cultural Center, Staten Island, NY which continues to thrive.
 She is represented by June Kelly Gallery in NYC.